Radio Voice: Release and distribution

 Ahead of Radio Voice's release on 11 April 2025, the producer, Richard Mofe-Damijo, personally visited the Vice President of Nigeria, Kashim Shettima, and invited him to the premiere while telling him about the film.
-In response, Shettima affirmed his support for Nigeria’s thriving creative space and pledged to attend the premiere.
+In response, Shettima affirmed his support for Nigeria's thriving creative space and pledged to attend the premiere.

-Globacom, a Nigerian telecommunications company, sponsored the film’s premiere, highlighting their longstanding relationship with Richard Mofe-Damijo and the creative industry at large.
+Globacom, a Nigerian telecommunications company, sponsored the film's premiere, highlighting its longstanding relationship with Richard Mofe-Damijo and the creative industry at large.